 MethylAid uses pre-defined thresholds in the filter control plots to determine outlying samples.
-These thresholds are based on experience with several 450k data sets that were analysed in the Department of Molecular Epidemiology (Leiden University Medical Center).
-The values of these thresholds are further supported by a large reference set available from the MethylAidData-package.
-However, if one wished to use customised thresholds, e.g. for hydroxymethylation data, these can be given as arguments the the visualize-function.
+These thresholds are based on experience with several Methylation Array data sets that were analysed in the Department of Molecular Epidemiology (Leiden University Medical Center), School of Biological Sciences (University of Essex) and the Faculty of Medicine (University of Southhampton).
+The values of these thresholds are further supported by large reference sets available from the MethylAidData-package.
+However, if one wished to use customised thresholds, e.g. for hydroxymethylation data, these can be given as arguments to the visualize-function.